Travel company TUI plans extra flight capacity after Monarch failure

-LONDON, Oct 18 (Reuters) - Europe’s largest tour operator TUI is putting on extra flights to make up for capacity lost after this month’s collapse of Monarch, TUI’s UK and Ireland boss said on Wednesday.
+LONDON (Reuters) - Europe’s largest tour operator TUI (TUIT.L) is putting on extra flights to make up for capacity lost after this month’s collapse of Monarch, TUI’s UK and Ireland boss said on Wednesday.

+The company’s UK and Ireland Managing Director Nick Longman said it had already laid on extra flights and was looking to add more.

+“There will be an opportunity to look at putting some new routes on to the market.
+We’ve already done that a little for this winter,” Longman told Reuters.
+He also said that TUI was also looking at more routes for next summer.

 Shares of leading travel companies and airlines rose after Monarch went bust, with investors betting that intense competition in the sector could ease.